Meet us at RSAC 2026 to explore runtime security for agentic workloads.

 Will Riptides be open source?

 Yes.
-We plan to open source the core of Riptides — including the kernel module that powers identity enforcement.
-We believe open sourcing this foundation increases transparency, builds trust with the community, and makes it easier for teams to audit and adopt the technology with confidence.
+We plan to open source the core of Riptides, including the kernel module that powers identity enforcement.
+Open sourcing increases transparency and makes it easier for teams to audit and adopt the technology with confidence.